hubmapconsortium/ingest-validation-tools/docs/mxif/index.md

-In the portal: CyCIF not in Portal / MxIF (Deprecated) not in Portal
+In the portal: CyCIF not in Portal / MxIF not in Portal

 ## Metadata schema